SDU-Semester-Project-2/Heatington/Heatington/SourceDataManager/SourceDataManager.md

-# SourceDataManager Class
+# `SourceDataManager` Class

-## Overview
+## Brief Overview

-The `SourceDataManager` class is central to the Heatington application's data management.
-It coordinates data retrieval from and saving to a specific data source instance, packaged as the `IDataSource` interface.
+The `SourceDataManager` class is the static repository for the Heatington application's core data management.
+It gets data from and saves data to a specific data source, which is an form of `IDataSource` interface.

-Following the Dependency Inversion Principle, this class depends on an abstraction, the `IDataSource` interface, and not on a concrete class.
-This abstraction defines the getFile() and saveFile() methods and can be implemented by any data storage solution (e.g., `CsvDataSource`, `XmlDataSource`).

-## Properties
+## Important Bits

+- `_dataSource`: This is a private copy of the the `IDataSource` interface.
+It has all the methods needed to work with
-- `_dataSource`: A private, read-only `IDataSource` instance that provides methods for accessing a specific data source.
+- a specific data source.

-- `_filePath`: A private, read-only string for storing the path of the file used for the data operations.
+- `_filePath`: This is a private copy of the path to the file where the data operations happen.

-- `TimeSeriesData`: A public `List<DataPoint>` instance.
-It represents the collection of data, each entry indicating a specific point in time for which data is available.
+- `TimeSeriesData`: This public `List<DataPoint>` works like a holding area for the data.
+Each item represents a data point at a specific time.

 ## Constructor

-- `SourceDataManager(IDataSource dataSource, string filePath)`
+### `SourceDataManager(IDataSource dataSource, string filePath)`

-The class constructor accepts an instance of `IDataSource` and a file path as a string.
-These are stored in the `_dataSource` and `_filePath` properties, respectively.
-This approach enables the flexibility of the data source type and location.
+Constructing a new `SourceDataManager` needs an `IDataSource` instance and a file path string.
+This gives it the flexibility to work with any type of data source and file location.
+We use constructor injection to make sure that `SourceDataManager` is not tightly coupled to any specific data source.

-## Methods
+## Core Methods

-- `ConvertApiToCsv(List<DataPoint> dataFromApi)`

-This method accepts a list of `DataPoint` items.
-These data points are then passed to the `IDataSource` instance's `SaveData` method along with the `_filePath`, and saved in the relevant data format.
+- `ConvertApiToCsv(List<DataPoint> dataFromApi)`: This takes a list of `DataPoint` items and saves them using the `SaveData` method from `IDataSource`.

-- `FetchTimeSeriesData()`
+**This method is for future use when we implement the API-driven iteration.**

-This method uses the `_dataSource` instance to call its `GetData` method, passing the `_filePath`.
-The result is then stored in the public `TimeSeriesData` property.
+- `FetchTimeSeriesData()`: This method fetches the data from the `_dataSource` using the `GetData` method and stores it in the `TimeSeriesData` property.

-- `LogTimeSeriesData()`

-This method logs each `DataPoint` in `TimeSeriesData`.
-The log message includes the index, formatted start and end times, heat demand, and electricity price for each `DataPoint`. **This method will be removed after moving to the iteration with GUI**.
+- `LogTimeSeriesData()`: This method logs the data in `TimeSeriesData`.
+Each log message contains the index, formatted start and end times, heat demand, and electricity price for each data point.
+**This method will be removed once we move to the GUI-driven iteration.**

-## Note
+## Quick Note

-The implementation of the `SourceDataManager` class provides flexibility and extensibility for the Heatington application.
-Furthermore, this approach simplifies testing as `IDataSource` can be mocked easily.
+The `SourceDataManager` implementation simplifies testing because `IDataSource` can be easily mocked.
+It also adds flexibility, as different implementations of `IDataSource` can be used without major code changes.

-## Usage Example
+## An Example Of How To Use It

-Here is an example of how to use the `SourceDataManager` class:

 ```csharp
 using Heatington.Data;